Canon G1 X Mark III vs Sony HX400V

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Sony Cyber-shot DSC-HX400V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark III and the HX400V are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the HX400V does not have a direct predecessor.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon G1 X Mark III better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.